clabby/brisc/crates/emu/README.md

 # `brisc`

-This crate contains single-cycle and concurrent RISC-V emulators.
+This crate contains the RISC-V emulator.

-_TODO_